anhar421/Portfolio/Airline Safety Project/README MA Executive Summary.md

 *Note that there are both PPTX and PDF files available.

 ### Tools
-Data originally processed with Python
+Data originally processed with Python and PowerBI

-Power BI and Canva were used to create visualizations
+PowerBI and Canva create visualizations

-Powerpoint utilized for presentation
+Powerpoint  for presentation

 ### Data Source
 Aviation Safety Network